mrBigFoot/GettingAndCleaningData/README.md

 its accompanying R file.

-The _CodeBook.md_ provides information on how the data names have been modified in accordance with tidy data principles.
+The _CodeBook.md_ provides information on how the data names have been modified in accordance with tidy data principles together with how the transformations and summaries are done.
 Backgound information on the dataset and its originating source can be found there too.

 Please see _run_analysis.md_ for information on how the script works